 Nokrek National Park in Cherrapunjee is blessed with unique flora and fauna.
 The endemic Memang Narang, also known as Citrus Indici is found here.
-Attractions of the national park is the Simsang River game reserve, the Nokrek Peak and Ronbang Dare Waterfalls.
+Attractions of the national park is the Simsang River game reserve, the Nokrek Peak, Norbugang Park and Ronbang Dare Waterfalls.
 The Garo Hills also houses many natural limestone caves, of which Siju Cave is famous.
 The entire length of the cave is covered in water.

 Animal species making their home here are Red Pandas, Asian Elephant, Capped Langur, Clouded Leopard, Leopard Cat, Fishing-Cat, Golden Cat, Pangolin, Wild Buffalo, Python, Elephant, Serow and Tiger.